emmercm/www/src/blog/_effective-how-to-template.md

 _Summary of what this how-to guide helps a person accomplish.
 Feel free to keep this short._

-_Optional note of who this how-to guide is for, in case it isn’t clear from the page title or how the page is organized._
+_Optional note of who this how-to guide is for, in case it isn't clear from the page title or how the page is organized._

 _Summary of how a person would know if this how-to guide is appropriate for their situation, ideally including keywords to make this page more discoverable.
 For example, it can help to include specific technology names, technical resource names, or log lines._

-_Optional note of what team owns the guide and who a reader can reach out to if they experience issues, in case this isn’t clear from the content of the guide or how the page is organized._
+_Optional note of what team owns the guide and who a reader can reach out to if they experience issues, in case this isn't clear from the content of the guide or how the page is organized._

 ## Pre-reading & prerequisites